facebookresearch/StarSpace/README.md

     (head_entity, relation_type, ?) or (?, relation_type, tail_entity)

 **Model:** We learn the embeddings of all entities and relation types.
-For each realtion_type, we learn two embeddings: one for predicting tail_entity given head_entity, one for predicting head_entity given tail_entity.
+For each relation_type, we learn two embeddings: one for predicting tail_entity given head_entity, one for predicting head_entity given tail_entity.

 ![multi-rel](https://github.com/facebookresearch/StarSpace/blob/master/examples/multi-relations.png)